 Draftstars launched early in 2016 with the aim of becoming the largest daily fantasy sports (DFS) platform in Australia.
-Draftstars is a joint venture between Australian sporting juggernauts CrownBet and FoxSports, so you can bet they are every chance to achieve that goal.
+Draftstars was originally a joint venture between Australian sporting juggernauts CrownBet and FoxSports, but has since been acquired by an even bigger name in the daily fantasy sports arena, PlayUp.
 Make sure to read on to learn more about the site, including details of how DFS works in our Draftstars review.

 As soon as you load up Draftstars it is very clear that they are one of the best Australian Daily Fantasy Sports websites.
-Not only is it easy to create a Draftstars account and get started, but choosing a Daily Fantasy contest is also simple with their easy to navigate tournament lobby.
+Not only is it easy to create a Draftstars account and get started, but choosing a Daily Fantasy contest is also simple with their easy to navigate tournament lobby that has since been upgraded with the new ornership.

-Draftstars offer DFS contests in a range of sports including AFL, NRL and NBA and they will no doubt continue to add sports to that roster as they grow, with NFL launching in the 2016-17 season.
+Draftstars offer DFS contests in a range of sports including AFL, NRL, NBA, NFL, Cricket, Golf, MLB and Soccer and they will no doubt continue to add sports to that roster as they grow.

 AFL Daily Fantasy is certainly the flagship sport on offer at Draftstars.
-When Draftstars launched they ran AFL contests with $10,000 prize pools and now regularly run $50,000 AFL DFS contests - which is easily the largest DFS prize pool on offer in Australia.
+When Draftstars launched they ran AFL contests with $10,000 prize pools and now regularly run $50,000 AFL DFS contests - which is currently the largest regular DFS prize pool on offer in Australia.

 Playing Daily Fantasy contests on Draftstars is very simple - even if you have never played DFS before.
 Anyone familiar with regular fantasy competitions like SuperCoach and DreamTeam will quickly learn how Draftstars operates with the main difference being that contests don't last all season, they last one game, one day or a single round or each sport.